-Philadelphia is one American city that's best explored over the course of a long weekend.
-But if you're efficient and speedy, you can still see quite a lot in one day.
+Philadelphia is a city that’s best explored over the course of a long weekend.
+But if you’re efficient and speedy, you can still see quite a lot in one day.

-Wondering what the best attractions in Philadelphia are?
-As a Pennsylvania resident, here are my recommendations on how to spend your time sightseeing in The City of Brotherly Love, especially tailored for history buffs and culture vultures.
+As a Pennsylvania resident, here are my recommendations for the best things to do and see in The City of Brotherly Love.
+These attractions will appeal most to history buffs and culture vultures.